 At this moment in history, questions regarding the meaning of gender identity and sexual difference beg for an informed and careful response from the Church.
 This response will require the work of faithful and fearless theologians who are willing to listen carefully to the hard questions and draw on the resources of the Catholic Tradition to propose serious responses.

-Dr. Jennifer E. Miller's proposed research project is exactly what we need in this regard.
+Dr. Jennifer E. Morel's proposed research project is exactly what we need in this regard.
 She's a scholar, a researcher, a writer and a woman of faith with tenacity, passion and a joy that bleeds through her work.
 The perfect voice for a Church called to proclaim the joy of the Gospel to all men and women.

 As her friend and colleague, I can say with full confidence that supporting her work is supporting the new evangelization.

-In January 2018, Jennifer Miller spoke to the priests of the Archdiocese of Oklahoma City at our Spring Clergy Days on the topic of “Incarnate Love / Approaching Gender Theory, a Theology of Masculinity and Femininity.”
+In January 2018, Jennifer Morel spoke to the priests of the Archdiocese of Oklahoma City at our Spring Clergy Days on the topic of “Incarnate Love / Approaching Gender Theory, a Theology of Masculinity and Femininity.”

 In her presentations, Jennifer described Man as the Bridegroom, Woman as the Bride, and how Sacred Scripture helps us understand their complementary roles, taking into account the particular gifts and talents of each man and woman.
 Our priests found her presentations informative as she offered insights that would be helpful in their ministry.